-- If a property is under an assessment appeal, the grant or loan application will be held in abeyance until the appeal is resolved; - Any program applicant may be required to provide a business plan and detailed cost estimates for the proposed works as part of the application; - Participating property owners may be required to enter into an agreement with the Town specifying such items as the level of loan or grant available and the terms and conditions associated with the loan or grant, including the circumstances whereby an owner would be obligated to repay the Town for any loans or grants received; - If a building erected or improved with a program grant or loan is demolished prior to the expiry of the grant or loan period, or the property is not maintained in a satisfactory state of repair consistent with Town By-laws, the grant or loan is forfeited and will be recovered by the Town; - To be eligible for any of the funding programs, the proposed work shall conform with the goals of this CIP, all Town policies, standards and procedures including the Town's Property Standards By-law, Town's Sign By-law, Town Zoning By-law, site plan guidelines and the Central Area Design Study as appropriate, and will be subject to review and the issuance of all required planning and development approvals and building permits; - All construction should be completed within two (2) years of the application being approved or following the issuance of a building permit, whichever is later, as determined by the Town in its sole and absolute discretion, acting reasonably.
-Failing which, the approved funding, either all or in part, shall be cancelled. - The total cost of all grants and loans provided by the Town and County combined may not exceed the total cost of rehabilitation; - All applications for loan assistance under this CIP will be considered on a 'first come, first served' basis and will be restricted to the limit of budgeted funding.
-Should the number of eligible projects exceed the annual funding available, those eligible projects will be held in queue until, and if, funding becomes available the following year; - Any applicant may be required to provide detailed quotes and/or cost estimates for services and materials subject to an application; - The Town may, at any time, discontinue or cancel funding of a program. - Unused funds from a particular program may to be transferred to reserve for CIP use in future years at the discretion of Town Council.
+- All taxes and other Municipal financial obligations for a property must be paid in full before any grant or loan is paid to an eligible property owner.
+The Town reserves the right to request an independent audit of the applicants accounts, at the expense of the applicant; - If a property is under an assessment appeal, the grant or loan application will be held in abeyance until the appeal is resolved; - Any program applicant may be required to provide a business plan and detailed cost estimates for the proposed works as part of the application; - Participating property owners may be required to enter into an agreement with the Town specifying such items as the level of loan or grant available and the terms and conditions associated with the loan or grant, including the circumstances whereby an owner would be obligated to repay the Town for any loans or grants received; - If a building erected or improved with a program grant or loan is demolished prior to the expiry of the grant or loan period, or the property is not maintained in a satisfactory state of repair consistent with Town By-laws, the grant or loan is forfeited and will be recovered by the Town; - To be eligible for any of the funding programs, the proposed work shall conform with the goals of this CIP, all Town policies, standards and procedures including the Town's Property Standards By-law, Town's Sign By-law, Town Zoning By-law, site plan guidelines and the Central Area Design Study as appropriate, and will be subject to review and the issuance of all required planning and development approvals and building permits; - The total cost of all grants and loans provided by the Town and County combined may not exceed the total cost of rehabilitation: - All applications for loan assistance under this CIP will be considered on a 'first come, first served' basis and will be restricted to the limit of budgeted funding.
+Should the number of eligible projects exceed the annual funding available, those eligible projects will be held in queue until and if funding becomes available the following year; - Any applicant may be required to provide detailed quotes and/or cost estimates for services and materials subject to an application; - The Town may, at any time, discontinue or cancel funding of a program. - Unused funds from a particular program may to be transferred to reserve for CIP use in future years at the discretion of Town Council.